-The school harassment, intimidation and bullying policy shall be adopted through a process that includes representation of parents or guardians, school employees, volunteers, students, administrators, and community representatives.
+The district harassment, intimidation and bullying policy shall be adopted through a process that includes representation of parents or guardians, school employees, volunteers, students, administrators, and community representatives.

-The school shall annually conduct a re-evaluation, reassessment, and review of this policy, any report(s) and/or finding(s) of the school safety/school climate team(s).
+The district shall annually conduct a re-evaluation, reassessment, and review of this policy, any report(s) and/or finding(s) of the school safety/school climate team(s).
 The board shall also make any necessary revisions and additions to this policy as required by law.
-The board shall include input from the school antibullying specialists in conducting its re-evaluation, reassessment, and review.
-The school shall transmit a copy of the revised policy to the appropriate executive county superintendent within 30 school days of the revision.
+The board shall include input from the school anti-bullying specialists in conducting its re-evaluation, reassessment, and review.
+The district shall transmit a copy of the revised policy to the appropriate executive county chief school administrator within 30 school days of the revision.